Cleaner jailed 8 years for defiling victim in public toilet

 He said after the act, the victim saw blood oozing from her vagina and went to change her dress and bathed.

-The complainant confronted the victim and she “let the cat out of the bag,” prosecution said.
+The complainant confronted the victim and she “let the cat out of the bag,” the prosecution said.

 The matter was reported to the Domestic Violence and Victim’s Support Unit of the Ghana Police Service in Accra and a medical form was issued to the complainant to seek medical care for the victim.